WordPress/openverse/documentation/meta/ci_cd/flow.md

 - [`django-checks`](./jobs/api.md#django-checks)
 - [`bypass-django-checks`](#bypass-jobs)

-## Documentation
+## Documentation emit

-After all the [proof-of-functionality](./proof_of_functionality.md) tests have concluded, we can initiate the stage of building the new documentation.
+After all the [proof-of-functionality](./proof_of_functionality.md) tests have concluded, we can initiate the stage of publishing the new documentation.
 The documentation is published to the [docs site](https://docs.openverse.org) side-by-side with the [publishing of the Docker images](#docker-publishing).